 There is less need for paid media investments with effective content marketing.
-However, it is prudent to recognise that paid media gives opportunities for micro-targeting within platforms such as LinkedIn.
+However, it is prudent to recognize that paid media gives opportunities for micro-targeting within platforms such as LinkedIn.
 This is a great way of reviewing your options.

 Creating content will become more scalable with the right plan and process in place.
 But there will be challenges with marketing the content.
 Therefore, there will be a need in 2014 to improve reach.

 Most B2B businesses measure their success through one of the oldest metric systems on the Internet – traffic.
 But just measuring traffic only provides a few insights.
 Intangible things like quality are difficult to measure.
-In 2014, B2B marketers will not only emphasise on traffic measurement, but also on those metrics that matter for the particular industry they are in.
+In 2014, B2B marketers will not only emphasize on traffic measurement but also on those metrics that matter for the particular industry they are in.
 This could mean measurement of order volume, downloads, quality leads or even a combination of them.